alabou/bcp-006-01/docs/NMOS With H.264.md

 Therefore:
   - The `profile-level-id` format-specific parameters MUST be included with the correct value unless it corresponds to the default value.
-  - The `sprop-parameter-sets` MUST always be included if the Sender `parameter_sets_transport_mode` property is "in-band" or "in-and-out-of-band".
+  - The `sprop-parameter-sets` MUST always be included if the Sender `parameter_sets_transport_mode` property is "out-of-band" or "in-and-out-of-band".

 - [ ] The SDP file at the `manifest_href` MUST comply with the requirements of RFC 7798 in the [Usage in Declarative Session Descriptions](https://www.rfc-editor.org/rfc/rfc7798.html#section-7.2.3) mode of operation.
 The SDP Offer/Answer Model described in RFC 7798 is not supported.
 The `fmtp` source attribute as specified in Section 6.3 of RFC 5576 (Source-Specific Media Attributes in the Session Description Protocol) is not supported.
 The `tx-mode` parmeter of the SDP transport file SHALL always be set to SRST (Single RTP Stream Transport).